quat1024/BotaniaTweaks/README.md

 * if Extended Crafting is present: four Extended Crafty Crates will be added
   * same thing really
 * enable Garden of Glass water bowls on non-Gog maps
+* far cheaper flint to gunpowder recipe for nefarious Entropinnyum purposes

 The following features also exist, using a little ASM hackery: